 There's the Crazy horse museum and Wall Drug, but I see others have already told you.

 Add my 2¢ worth for Devils Tower, the bad lands, and Wall Drug.
 Also, take drive around the Wild Life Loop, and sign up for the Chuck Wagon Dinner.
 It's a little pricey, but well worth it!

 I'm from the Black Hills (Rapid City), so I was excited to see your post.
 All the suggestions everyone has posted are great ideas.
 Here are a few more I'd suggest depending on how much time you have and what your interests are:

 1).
 Rapid City: You pretty much have to pass through Rapid City on your way to Mt Rushmore.
-A good website to scroll through is http://www.visitrapidcity.com/ You can send for information, if you want.
+A good website to scroll through is www.visitrapidcity.com/

 A free attraction in RC that I loved visiting as a kid is called Dinosaur Hill.
 Kids loving climibing on the dinos and you get an awesome view of Rapid City and the surrounding Black Hills.
 Here's the info: